 This course is web-enhanced, taught entirely in a classroom setting using D2L course management software to supplement in-seat content.

 Extensive reading and writing practice with emphasis on paragraph organization and development leading to multiple-paragraph essays and engagement with outside ideas and texts.
 Systematic review of grammar, mechanics and sentence structure, integrated into the reading and writing process.
-Based on a grade of C or higher in this course, students may proceed to ENGL 111 Prerequisite: Placement by ACT English Score or by SAT Verbal Score: students whose ACT English Score is from 1 to 17 or whose SAT Verbal Score is from 300 to 420 shall be placed in ENGL 107.
+Based on a grade of C or higher in this course, students may proceed to ENGL 111.
+Prerequisite: Placement by ACT English Score or by SAT Verbal Score: students whose ACT English Score is from 1 to 17 or whose SAT Writing and Language Score is from 17 to 24 (300 to 420 for Writing Section prior to spring 2016) will be placed in ENGL 107.

-Placement by ACT English Score or by SAT Verbal Score: students whose ACT English Score is from 1 to 17 or whose SAT Verbal Score is from 300 to 420 shall be placed in ENGL 107.
+Placement by ACT English Score or by SAT Verbal Score: students whose ACT English Score is from 1 to 17 or whose SAT Writing and Language Score is from 17 to 24 (300 to 420 for Writing Section prior to spring 2016) will be placed in ENGL 107.

 - Real Writing with Readings: Paragraphs and Essays for College 7th edition

 - Write clear sentences that are free of errors in grammar, punctuation, spelling, and word choice.

 - Write effective paragraphs that contain a focused topic sentence and supporting evidence that is relevant and sufficient.

 - Write essays that demonstrate the organization, tone, style, content, and revision appropriate to academic writing.